BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Do penetration testers have access to automatic software builds that include their tests?
   - The company uses automatic software builds in their projects. (no, for some projects, for half the projects, yes)
   - Penetration tests are layed out to be integrated in automatic software builds. (no, for some projects, for half the projects, yes)
   - Penetration testers get training to use the software that is used for the automatic software builds. (none, a small percentage, half of them, all)
 * Is the penetration testing routine embedded in a continuous integration mechanism?
   - Tests can be run by a few simple commands
   - The company uses continuous integration. (no, for some projects, for half the projects, yes)
   - Penetration tests are build to be run in a continuous integration environment. (no, for some projects, for half the projects, yes)
   - The continuous integration-environment includes different hardware or simulates it. (no, for some projects, for half the projects, yes)
   - Workflow to first test software before roll out is conducted
-- Tests are run in nightly build.
+  - Tests run in nightly build.
   - Penetration tests run in a dedicated test environment.
 * Do developers and penetration testers discuss and handle the results of penetration test cases?
-- Guidance 1: Developers and penetration tester have regular meetings. (no, once a year, once every 6 month, every month)
+  - Developers and penetration tester have regular meetings. (no, once a year, once every 6 month, every month)
-- Guidance 2: Developers have training in security relevant topics. (none, a small percentage, half of them, all)
+  - Developers have training in security relevant topics. (none, a small percentage, half of them, all)
   - Recommendations by testers flow back into the software and are fixed immediately.

 ##### RESULTS